Your Cart is Currently Empty

 As a rule, the fake leather item will cost far less than the real leather item (unless the brand is passing off fake leather as real AND at a premium).
 If the deal looks too good to be true, trust your gut.

 Fake leather is manufactured in bolts and purchase by the yard, like cloth.
-Real leather goes through a series of time-consuming and expensive processes.
+Even though it does take some time and effort to grow a pineapple (yes, our founder's mom does grow them in her greenhouse), real leather goes through a series of time-consuming and expensive processes.
 Leather is typically sold in hides or sides (half-hides) and is shaped like the animal from which it came.

 A lower cost of goods usually makes the finished product less expensive.
 That is, unless you're getting the fake stuff AND getting ripped off.
 Shop Mission Mercantile and you'll always be safe with the natural, good stuff.